 My Sandra Mahoney quartet is now for sale on Amazon, including the new and final book, The Fourth Season.
-And I already have two great reviews!
+And I already have four great reviews!
 You can read them here.

 In her review, Joan Kerr makes a telling point, but one I hadn’t given much though to – not conscious thought anyway.
 Each novel in the quartet is set during a particular season.
 The Fourth Season is autumn.
 ‘The charms and stresses of each season operate as a symbol for the characters’ emotional lives’, Joan says, and of course this is true.

 In talking about my quartet with friends and readers, I’ve been drawn back into remembering how it began.
 I didn’t set out to write one mystery novel, much less four!
 Some time in the late 1990s, I decided to write a short story from the point of view of a computer virus, and in the middle of it Sandra appeared.
 Not only that, she appeared with a new job in a government department threatened with the axe, a husband who’d scarped off to America and a son with reading problems.
 Far too much for a short story!